Iotapa (daughter of Sampsiceramus II)

-Iotapa (who lived in the 1st century) was a daughter of King Sampsiceramus II of Emesa who married the Herodian Prince Aristobulus Minor.
+Iotapa (also Iotape) (fl.
+1st century CE) was a daughter of King Sampsiceramus II of Emesa who married the Herodian Prince Aristobulus Minor.

 Biography

 Iotapa was an Arab Syrian Princess from the Royal family of Emesa who lived in the 1st century.
-She was the daughter of King Sampsiceramus II and Queen Iotapa who ruled Emesa.
-She was of Syrian, Armenian, Greek and Median descent.

-Iotapa was born and raised in Emesa (modern Homs Syria).
+She was the daughter of King Sampsiceramus II and Queen Iotapa who ruled Emesa (modern Homs Syria).

 Iotapa married the Herodian Prince Aristobulus Minor, who was of Jewish, Nabataean and Edomite ancestry.
 He was a grandson of King of Judea, Herod the Great.
-This marriage for Aristobulus Minor was a promising marriage in dynastic terms.
-Iotapa and Aristobulus chose to live as private citizens in the Middle East.
+Josephus eventually described Iotapa and Aristobulus as "private citizens".

-Iotapa and Aristobulus had a daughter called Iotapa, was born deaf and mute.
+Iotapa and Aristobulus had a daughter called Iotapa V. She was born deaf and mute.
 Apart from their daughter, they had no further descendants.